 - As the photos are in an open environment, they are great for larger groups of people.
-For example we have our own open air photo booth and have a record of 15 people in one photo.
+For example, we have an open-air photo booth with a record of 15 people in one photo.

 - While some consider photo bombing a negative, they tend to be the more hilarious photos at any event.
 The ability for the guests to not only watch BUT jump into any photo as it happens is a great way to have more spontaneous and fun photos.

-- As the photo is taken in an open environment, the photos taken by an open air photo booth use DSLR Cameras which produce much superior photos compared to a DSLR.
+- As the photos are taken in an open environment, the photos taken by an open-air photo booth use DSLR Cameras which produce vastly superior quality photos compared to a webcam.

-- As the photos are taken in an open environment non are the photos are taken in seclusion (thus the potential photo bombing).
+- As the photos are taken in an open environment, none of the photos are taken in seclusion (thus the potential photo bombing).

 Types Of Photo Booths – Conclusion

 No matter what type of photo booth you choose, there are many varieties to suit your style.
-At Pink Caviar Events we can work with any type of photo booth.
-If you are looking for a more open and inclusive experience then take a look at our open air photo booth as mentioned above.
-If you are just looking for an open air photo booth head on over the Photo Thingy Photo Booths for a quote.
-No matter the types of photo booths you are looking at contact us today to see how we can help.
+At Pink Caviar Events, we can work with any type of photo booth.
+If you are looking for a more open and inclusive experience, then take a look at our open-air photo booth as mentioned above.
+If you are just looking for an open-air photo booth head on over and check ours out for a quote.
+No matter the types of photo booths you are looking at contact us today by filling the form on this page to see how we can help.

-What type of photo booth are you going to have at your wedding?
+What type of photo booth are you going to have at your wedding/event?
 Are you going to have one at all?
 Join the discussion and comment down below 🙂